Fair Use Policy

 Traffic levels on the Network usually have no significant impact on the user experience.
 At other times, however, too much demand from too many users in the same period may lead to congestion (“Congestion”), where total demand exceeds that available on the Network.

 During these times, Congestion management practices (see Part II for more detail) will be applied first to users who have already used more than 50% of the traffic included in their Consumption Profile.
 Through this practice, we aim to treat traffic in a manner that reduces the impact on the user experience and prevents a subscriber from exceeding his or her “fair share” of available capacity.

 The goal of these measures is for the vast majority of users to enjoy a better overall service experience than they otherwise would without these practices.

 PART II: CONGESTION MANAGEMENT PRACTICES

 A. Congestion management overview

 Congestion typically occurs in the link between the subscriber terminal and the gateway earth station via the satellite.
-In order to determine if the link is congested, Eutelsat continuously monitors the traffic load in each spot beam channel.
-If the instantaneous traffic load exceeds the available capacity of the spot beam channel, Eutelsat implements the congestion management algorithm described below.
+In order to determine if the link is congested, traffic is monitored in each spot beam channel.
+If the instantaneous traffic load exceeds the available capacity of the spot beam channel, the congestion management algorithm described below is implemented.